-Back in January, Motorola launched the Moto G Stylus (2021) with the Snapdragon 678 4G chipset under the hood.
-Now the company is planning to launch its 5G version in the US which will be dubbed as Moto G Stylus 5G.
-The device with model XT2131 has recently passed Bluetooth certification which reveals its moniker.
-We cross-checked the model XT2131 with multiple certification database and found more information.
+In January, Motorola launched the Moto G Stylus (2021) with the Snapdragon 678 4G chipset under the hood.
+Now, the company is planning to launch its 5G version in the US, which will be dubbed Moto G Stylus 5G.
+The device with model XT2131 has recently passed Bluetooth certification, which reveals its moniker.
+We cross-checked the model XT2131 with multiple certification databases and found more information.

-We have searched the model XT2131 on the FCC database and found the battery model number as MD50 and adapter model number as MC-201.
-To find out the battery capacity and charger output, we cross-checked MD50 and MC-201 models with the UL(Demko) and TÜV Rheinland database respectively.
+We have searched the model XT2131 on the FCC database and found the battery model number MD50 and the adapter model number MC-201.
+To find out the battery capacity and charger output, we cross-checked the MD50 and MC-201 models with the UL(Demko) and TÜV Rheinland databases, respectively.

 Now we can say the Moto G Stylus 5G will be backed by a larger 5000mAh battery (up from 4G Moto G Stylus’s 4,000mAh).
-In terms of charging capacity, we get 10W charging support like its 4G version.
+Regarding charging capacity, we get 10W charging support like its 4G version.

 Currently, it is not known when Motorola will be launching this new G Stylus.
 However, thanks to Nils Ahrensmeier, now we can see the G Stylus 5G from all angles ahead of launch.